cajuncoding/ApacheFOP.Serverless/README.md

 ## Calling the Service from .Net

 ### Snippet:
-Because I talked about follow-trough up above, I'd be amiss if I didn't provide a sample implementation of calling this code from .Net.
+Because I talked about follow-through up above, I'd be amiss if I didn't provide a sample implementation of calling this code from .Net.

-Assuming the use of the great *RESTSharp library* for REST api calls, and the Xsl-FO content is validated and parsed as an *XDocument* (Linq2Xml).
+Assuming the use of the great *RESTSharp library* for REST api calls, and the Xsl-FO content is validated and parsed as an *XDocument* (Linq2Xml)... this sample should get you started on the .Net side as a client calleing the new PDF microservice.

 *NOTE: Just use RESTSharp and avoid [incorrectly implementing HttpClient (hint, it should be a singleton)](https://aspnetmonsters.com/2016/08/2016-08-27-httpclientwrong/)*